somof/CarND-Behavioral-Cloning-work/writeup_report.md

 |optimizer  |ADAM
 |epochs| 60|

-All three models adopt multi camera image inputs.
+All three models adopt multi camera inputs solution.
-Left and right camera images are loaded as follow, and used as training datasets.
+Left and right camera images are loaded, and used as training datasets  as following code.

     import pandas as pd
     df = pd.read_csv(args.csvfile, header=0)